Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-What do you get when you take my favorite oatmeal cookie recipe and add a sugary glaze on top?
+These iced oatmeal cookies take my favorite oatmeal cookie recipe and add a simple glaze on top!
 Just about one of the best holiday cookies that rivals any frosted cookies up on the blog!

 • Taste and texture.
 Warm spices, sweet brown sugary goodness, and a buttery texture full of chunky oats.

 • Great for special occasions.
 There’s nothing wrong with naming a simple iced oatmeal cookie one of the best holiday desserts.
-We always come back to the classic recipes!
+Classics are always a favorite!

 Recipe Ingredients